-Viewing Your Pell Grant Lifetime Eligibility Used (LEU)
+View and Review you Pell Grant Lifetime Eligibility Used

 The Department of Education keeps track of your LEU by adding together the percentages of your Pell Grant scheduled awards that you received for each award year.
 You can determine how much Pell you have used and what you have remaining at www.NSLDS.ed.gov.